pjeby/uneventful/README.md

 And *all* of them would be more code, more complexity, more *glue* to set things up and shut them down, and more potential for errors.

-In contrast, uneventful's seamless blending of different kinds of reactivity (with automatic canceling and cleanups) means uneventful can be *lightweight*, both conceptually and in code size.
+In contrast, uneventful's seamless blending of different kinds of reactivity (with automatic canceling and resource cleanup) means uneventful can be *lightweight*, both conceptually and in code size.
 You don't need to learn or use a hundred different stream operators, for example, when so many of them are things that can be expressed more cleanly as signal effects or sequential tasks.

 ## Features and Differences